 Best time to go:

 I have found that September is extremely ideal, in terms of weather and mosquitoes.
 I’ve read on the trail reviews that the mosquitoes in this area can be extremely brutal and unpleasant, making the trip miserable.
 Going in September avoids the mosquitoes and gives you better weather.
-Although the evenings can be a bit chilly (seeing as it’s at about 9,000 ft elevation), it makes for pleasantly cool hiking days.
+Although the evenings can be a bit chilly in Sept (seeing as it’s at about 9,000 ft elevation), it makes for pleasantly cool hiking days.
 There are lots of marsh-like areas, hence the reason I can see why mosquitoes would be an issue.

 High Sierra Ranger Station